sttng/lightguns/Konami Justifier SFC/readme.md

 - 6 Power

 ## Sega Version
 There's also an identically looking Blue Gun for Sega (but with 9pin joystick connector).

+the Sega PCB looks 99% the same, except for the missing Konami print on the lower side and an additional hole at the top, plus a slide movement to the right of the top solder point.
+But this might be also due to a slight revision of the PCB in general.

 The Pink Gun can be used with both SNES and Sega Blue Gun versions.

 ## Convert blue gun into 2nd (pink) gun